paddyhockey1/Team-Name-Hangman-Game/README.md

 * The option for the user to choose what word, by number of letters, they would like to choose prior to making their first letter selection.
 * The ability to select which league and have the answers be from that league only so that the options available would be more focused on the user's choice of league.

+## testing

+* I tested each stage of the game throughout to ensure the game responded the way it was intended.

+* I tested entering multiple letters in one attempt but the game would not allow this as it was designed not to.

+* I tested entering invalid entries such as numbers ans symbols and the page gave me a message that the page would only accept letters.

+* Entering both lowercase and uppercase letters led to no change in the way the game reacted.
+The game does give the answer in uppercase only as by design.

+* The diagram for the hangman was tested through every stage to ensure the correct diagram appeared woth the correct corresponding number of guesses, both correct and incorrect.

+* Completion of the game both correctly and incorrectly resulted in the correct message being displayed to the user as was intended.

+* The option to replay the game upon completion was also successfully completed upon testing.

 ## Features

 ### Opening Screen